Palaivana Solai (1981 film): Production

 Palaivana Solai is the directorial debut of Robert–Rajasekar (Robert Asirvatham and S. Rajasekar).
 Both also handled cinematography and wrote the screenplay based on Rajasekar's story.
 This was the first film where the actor Rajasekar was credited as Rajeev, which became his permanent stage name.
 The film was shot predominantly on the Nungambakkam Highway, Chennai.

 Soundtrack

 The soundtrack was composed by the duo Shankar–Ganesh, with lyrics written by Vairamuthu.
-"Megame Megame" is set in the raga known as Karnaranjani, and was based on "Tum Nahi Gham Nahi Sharab Nahi", a Ghazal by Jagjit Singh.
+The song "Megame Megame" is set in the raga known as Karnaranjani, and was based on "Tum Nahi Gham Nahi Sharab Nahi", a Ghazal by Jagjit Singh.
 The song "Engal Kathai" was banned by All India Radio as it was alleged to be promoting communism.